ABOUT GREG

 M.A. in Clinical Psychology (Emphasis in Marriage & Family Therapy) - Pepperdine University

-M.A. in Bible & Theology - Biola University (Talbot School of Theology)
+M.A. in Theology - Biola University (Talbot School of Theology)

 B.A. in English & Comparative Literature - U.C.
 Irvine